 Here's how we designed and built two single family homes in Philadelphia, staying on budget despite the challenges of a city-wide lockdown and pricing increases around the nation during Covid-19.

-At the start of this project, the development team approached our team at Designblendz to design and build two single family homes on a parcel of land that had been subdivided into two lots.
+At the start of this project, the development team approached our team to design and build two single family homes on a parcel of land that had been subdivided into two lots.

 The start of the project went smoothly: we designed the project, put it through the zoning process, and acquired a ten-year tax abatement.
 Once the permits were approved, our construction team began to build.
 We were on pace to complete the envelope of the building—and then COVID-19 stopped us in our tracks.

-Overcoming the challenges of a construction jobsite shutdown
+Overcoming the challenges of an unexpected jobsite shutdown

 In March 2020, we got word that all construction sites needed to shut down in Philadelphia.
 “There is no textbook that teaches you how to handle the government shutting down construction projects across the state," said Brian Corcodilos, CEO at Designblendz.